Navyamayya/Office-Care/README.md

    9. Green LED-×1

-  10. Piezo-×1
+  10. Piezo(Buzzer)-×1

-  11. Ultrasonic Distance Sensor-×1
+  11. Ultrasonic Distance Sensor(HC-SR04)-×1

   12. PIR Sensor-×1

 #  Project Design

 1. Automatic Welcome Gate->
-      Welcome gate is the glass door in the entrance of the office.
-When a person approaches the door, it opens automatically and as a sign of Welcoming it prints a ‘’Welcome’’         message in LCD simultaneously.
+         Welcome gate is the glass door at the entrance of the office.
+When a person approaches the door, it opens automatically and a  Welcome message is displayed on the LCD .
-2. Sanitizing Area (Automatic Sanitizer Dispenser)-> Sanitizing Area consists an Automatic Sanitizer Dispenser.
-When the person stretches their hands towards the dispenser, it dispenses the liquid as well as it prints a             message in LCD.
+2. Sanitizing Area (Automatic Sanitizer Dispenser)-> Sanitizing Area consists of an Automatic Sanitizer Dispenser.
+When the person places his/her hand below the sensor , it dispenses the liquid and prints a                        message on the LCD.
 After dispensing it gives few seconds for them to rub the liquid well on their hands.
 3. Automatic Pass Gate->
-      After giving enough time to sanitize, Pass Gate will be opened for 3 secs and denotes it by blinking green LED thrice as well as prints a message in LCD Display simultaneously.
-And then with a long beep sound the red light turns on denoting the closure of gate.
+         After giving enough time to sanitize, Pass Gate will be opened for 3 secs.It is denoted by a blinking green LED and the message on the LCD Display.
+After 3 sec Red              LED turns on denoting the closure of the gate along with a long beep sound.

 A pictorial representation is attached in repository.
 #  Working
-  1. Automatic Welcome Gate uses PIR sensor which detects the motion when a person approaches the door and is opened using a Hobby Gearmotor connected with H-bridge motor             driver,which drives the wheels connected to the door.
+  1. Automatic Welcome Gate uses PIR sensor.
+PIR Sensor detects the motion of a person when he/she approaches the door.The door and is opened using a Hobby Gearmotor connected       to a H-bridge motor driver,which drives the wheels connected to the door.

   2. Automatic Sanitizer Dispenser uses an Ultrasonic Distance Sensor which detects the distance of the obstacle (i.e. Hand).
-If Ultrasonic sensor senses obstacle within Micro       Servo motor is rotated 180° which releases the liquid.
+If Ultrasonic sensor senses an obstacle within           30cm then the shaft of the MicroServo motor is rotated by 180°,the liquid is released.

-  3. Pass gate uses a Hobby Gearmotor connected with H-bridge motor driver, which drives the wheels connected to the door to open the gate.
-And a piezo(buzzer) is used to             generate the long beep noise of given frequencies after the closure of Gate.
+  3. Pass gate uses a Hobby Gearmotor connected to a H-bridge motor driver, which drives the wheels connected to the door.And a piezo(buzzer) is used to generate a long beep         noise of given frequencies after the closure of Gate.
 # Libraries Used
   1) Liquid Crystal Library:
      This library allows Arduino board to control LiquidCrystal displays (LCDs).